nickduran/align-linguistic-alignment/README.md

     >     forms. *Journal of Verbal Learning and Verbal Behavior, 16*, 589–600.

 * **Devil's Advocate**
-    * The complete de-identified dataset of raw conversational transcripts is hosted on a secure protected access data repository provided by the Inter-university Consortium for Political and Social Research (ICPSR).
-Please click on the link to access: [TO BE ADDED ONCE APPROVED BY ICPSR DATA ARCHIVIST]
+    * The complete de-identified dataset of raw conversational transcripts is hosted on a secure protected-access repository provided by the Inter-university Consortium for Political and Social Research (ICPSR).
+Please click on the link to access: [TO BE ADDED ONCE APPROVED BY ICPSR DATA ARCHIVIST].